tyconsulting/blog.tyang.github.io/_posts/2015-06-10-collecting-configmgr-logs-to-microsoft-operation-management-suite-the-nice-way.md

 <a href="http://blog.tyang.org/wp-content/uploads/2015/06/image4.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/06/image_thumb4.png" alt="image" width="618" height="390" border="0" /></a>

 To demonstrate how we can overcome this problem, I have created this management pack.
-In this management pack, I have defined a new class called “ConfigMgr 2012 Site Server Extended”, it is based on the existing class defined from the Microsoft ConfigMgr 2012 MP.
-I have defined and discovered an additional property called “Log Folder”:
+In this management pack, I have defined a new class called "ConfigMgr 2012 Site Server Extended", it is based on the existing class defined from the Microsoft ConfigMgr 2012 MP.
+I have defined and discovered an additional property called "Log Folder":

 <a href="http://blog.tyang.org/wp-content/uploads/2015/06/image5.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/06/image_thumb5.png" alt="image" width="588" height="415" border="0" /></a>

-By doing so, we can variablise the “LogDirectory” parameter when creating the rules by passing the value of this property to the rule (I’ll demonstrate later).
+By doing so, we can variablise the "LogDirectory" parameter when creating the rules by passing the value of this property to the rule (I’ll demonstrate later).

 Again, as I mentioned earlier, this MP is optional, you do not have to use it.
-When creating the rule, you can hardcode the “LogDirectory’' parameter using a most common value in your environment, and using overrides to change this parameter for any servers that have different log directories.
+When creating the rule, you can hardcode the "LogDirectory’' parameter using a most common value in your environment, and using overrides to change this parameter for any servers that have different log directories.
 <h4>ConfigMgr Logs Collection Demo Management Pack (ConfigMgr.Log.Collection.Demo)</h4>
 In this unsealed demo management pack, I have created 2 event collection rules:

 <strong>Collect ConfigMgr Site Server Wsyncmgr.Log to OpsMgr Operational DB Data Warehouse DB and OMS rule</strong>

-This rule is targeting the “ConfigMgr 2012 Site Server Extended” class defined in the ‘ConfigMgr Log Collection ConfigMgr Site Server Log Directory Discovery’ MP, and collects Wsyncmgr.Log to all 3 destinations (Operational DB, Data Warehouse DB, and OMS).
+This rule is targeting the "ConfigMgr 2012 Site Server Extended" class defined in the ‘ConfigMgr Log Collection ConfigMgr Site Server Log Directory Discovery’ MP, and collects Wsyncmgr.Log to all 3 destinations (Operational DB, Data Warehouse DB, and OMS).

 <strong>Collect ConfigMgr Client ContentTransferManager.Log to OpsMgr Data Warehouse and OMS rule</strong>

-This rule targets the “System Center ConfigMgr 2012 Client” class which is defined in the <a href="http://blog.tyang.org/2014/10/04/updated-configmgr-2012-r2-client-management-pack-version-1-2-0-0/">ConfigMgr 2012 (R2) Client Management Pack Version 1.2.0.0</a> (which is also developed by myself).
+This rule targets the "System Center ConfigMgr 2012 Client" class which is defined in the <a href="http://blog.tyang.org/2014/10/04/updated-configmgr-2012-r2-client-management-pack-version-1-2-0-0/">ConfigMgr 2012 (R2) Client Management Pack Version 1.2.0.0</a> (which is also developed by myself).

 This rule collects the ContentTransferManager.log only to Data Warehouse DB and OMS.